Are you struggling with a child who has difficulty standing up for himself?

 I am guilty of this one more often than I care to admit.
 I have made requests or set boundaries that have fallen on deaf ears.
 Too often, I have allowed those boundaries to be violated without speaking up.

 Speaking up once and then allowing it to happen later only shows people that we don’t mean what we say.
-It is important that we as parents model this by sticking to our word.
+It is important that we model this by sticking to our word.
 If you tell your child that he cannot have a cookie before dinner but give him one when he cries, you are teaching him that your word means very little in light of his emotional reaction.

 Following through with what we have said in spite of the presenting emotional reaction of someone else models for our children that we are people of our word.
 It is not only about disciplining our children.
 It is about exercising self-discipline in the face of stressful circumstances.

 This will help prepare children for times when someone else is upset at their directness.
 This is a skill that will benefit them in both their future professional and personal lives.
-If a coworker asks them to complete a project for them when they are already swamped with their own work, they will have the confidence to say “no” even if the coworker becomes angry.
+If a coworker asks them to complete a project for them when they are already swamped with their own work, they will have the confidence to say “No” even if the coworker becomes angry.

 If a family member insists that they attend an event when they are too busy to do so, they will feel comfortable declining the invitation even if the family member expresses disappointment.